ivanmonteiro/EFManagement/README.md

 ## Motivation

-Building apps with Entity Framework I needed more granular control over transactions using ASP.NET MVC and code reusability among projects for things lole Repository boilerplate, UnitOfWork pattern and transaction attribute for asp.net mvc controllers.
-This is a library that I built to use on some projects, now open source!
+Building apps with Entity Framework I needed  code reusability among projects for common design patterns like Repository and UnitOfWork.

+For ASP.NET MVC I needed a way to manage contexts among repositories and control over transactions using Transaction attribute for actions.

 ## Prerequisites